rade-package-manager/rade-package-manager/README.md

 # Knife

 Knife is a simple, fast, and safe package manager written in Rust.
-It builds programs from source using `make`, ensuring that the software is tailored to your environment. <br>
+It builds programs from source using `install.sh`, ensuring that the software is tailored to your environment. <br>
 Knife is designed to work in any environment and offers a straightforward installation process without requiring `sudo` privileges.
 <br>
 ## Features